(This sample from day 5 falls just past the 10000 word mark. Linda is Daniel’s sister.)

 “What is going on Linda?”

 “Those pricks at FairVista say we aren’t making a large enough profit for them.
 Look, you know we are breaking even at least.
 It takes a few years for a business to really get established.
 I’ve explained all that to them.
-Even their accountants say we have a sound business plan but to them sound means bigger profits.”
+Even their accountants say we have a sound business plan but to them sound means faster profits.”

 “Uh huh.
 Tell me something you haven’t told me before.
 I warned you that the profit clause might bite us in the ass one day.”